rach7777/monax-may/_includes/home-content/whatisit.md

 ## Eris Components

-Eris is a platform which allows developers to deploy interactive applications where application logic is reliably and securely executed by a distributed network.
+Eris assists developers in build, test, deploy, and operate interactive applications where application logic is reliably and securely executed by a distributed network.

 Eris consists of two open source packages.